najva-com/najva-androidsdk-sample/README.md

 3. After register najva panel gives you `campaignId`,`websiteId`,`apiKey` which is specific to your app

-4. Go to `MainActivity.java` and put this parameters to `initialize` method that looks like the following:
+4. Go to `MainActivity.java` and put this parameters in `initialize` method that looks like the following:
 ```
 Najva.initialize(this, YOUR_CAMPAIGN_ID_GOES_HERE, YOUR_WEBSITE_ID_GOES_HERE, YOUR_API_KEY_GOES_HERE);
 ```